Microsoft is investigating reports that "say" that some people have gained access to internal source code repositories and stolen data.

 At the moment we do not know much about the hack.
 Did Lapsus $ manage to break Microsoft's defenses?
 Did the team manage to download data and, if so, what data was downloaded and how complete is it?
 Bing, Bing Maps and Cortana are not Microsoft's most important services.

-But judging from the of Lapsus$, it is possible that the reported hack did happen.
-The question is whether the downloaded files are so valuable that they will collect a ransom from Microsoft not to publish them on the Internet.
+But judging by the history of Lapsus $, it is possible that the reported hack did happen.
+The question is whether the downloaded files are so valuable that they receive a ransom from Microsoft for not publishing them on the Internet.